 Experts say that burning cardboard is terrible for the environment and should be avoided whenever possible because of the chemicals that cardboard may contain.

-Why Food Boxes Can’t Always be Recycled?
+Why Food Boxes Can’t Always Be Recycled?

 Frozen food boxes would be the same as those used for cereal boxes, except with frozen food packaging, the paperboard is combined with polyethylene (a #4 or LDPE plastic).
 LDPE is a plastic film that protects the box’s paper material when exposed to cold temperatures and moisture.